nishkohli96/client-server-libs/docs/Firebase.md

 ## Analytics

+1. Google analytics will only be enabled in the `production` environment.

-1. Event names in Google Analytics (GA4) are **case-sensitive**.
+2. Event names in Google Analytics (GA4) are **case-sensitive**.
 Stick to **lowercase snake_case** for all event names, e.g.: `logEvent(analytics, 'user_signed_up');`

-2.  **MeasurementId**: This ID is automatically created when you enable Analytics in your Firebase project and register a web app, and it's required to use Analytics.
+3.  **MeasurementId**: This ID is automatically created when you enable Analytics in your Firebase project and register a web app, and it's required to use Analytics.
 Note: For apps using the Firebase JavaScript SDK **v7.20.0 and later**, Firebase dynamically fetches the `measurementId` when your app initializes Analytics.
 Having this ID in your config object is optional, but it does serve as a fallback in the rare case that the dynamic fetch fails.

-3.  **Custom parameters** can be used as dimensions or metrics in Analytics reports.
+4.  **Custom parameters** can be used as dimensions or metrics in Analytics reports.
 Once you've logged a custom parameter using the SDK, register the dimension or metric to ensure those custom parameters appear in Analytics reports.
 Do this via: `Analytics > Events > Manage Custom Definitions > Create Custom Dimensions`.
 Refer the list of [recommended events](https://support.google.com/analytics/answer/9267735).

-4. Analytics automatically logs some user properties; you don't need to add any code to enable them.
+5. Analytics automatically logs some user properties; you don't need to add any code to enable them.
 If you need to collect additional data, you can set up to 25 different user properties per project.

-5. You should set user properties and user ID:
+6. You should set user properties and user ID:
     - After authentication (e.g., after login/signup).
     - Or when you have meaningful user metadata (e.g. preferences, subscription level, role).